Dynamic covariate balancing: estimating treatment effects over time with potential local projections: Abstract

 \section{Abstract}

-This paper discusses the problem of estimation and inference on the effects of time-varying treatment.
-We propose a method for inference on the effects treatment \textit{histories}, introducing a dynamic covariate balancing method combined with penalized regression.
-Our approach allows for (i) treatments to be assigned based on arbitrary past information, with the propensity score being unknown; (ii) outcomes and time-varying covariates to depend on treatment trajectories; (iii) high-dimensional covariates; (iv) heterogeneity of treatment effects.
-We study the asymptotic properties of the estimator, and we derive the parametric $n^{-1/2}$ convergence rate of the proposed procedure.
-Simulations and an empirical application illustrate the advantage of the method over state-of-the-art competitors.
+This paper studies the estimation and inference of treatment effects in panel data settings when treatments change dynamically over time.
+We propose a balancing method that allows for (i) treatments to be assigned dynamically over time based on high-dimensional covariates, past outcomes, and treatments; (ii) outcomes and time-varying covariates to depend on the trajectory of all past treatments; (iii) heterogeneity of treatment effects.
+Our approach recursively projects potential outcomes' expectations on past histories.
+It then controls the bias arising from the non-experimental and sequential nature of this setting by balancing dynamically observable characteristics over time.
+We establish inferential guarantees of the proposed method even when the number of observable characteristics significantly exceeds the sample size.
+We study numerical properties of the estimator and illustrate the benefits of the procedure in an empirical application.